open-mmlab/mmdetection3d/docs/tutorials/coord_sys_tutorial.md

 ### S3DIS

 S3DIS shares the same coordinate system as ScanNet in our implementation.
-However, S3DIS is a segmentation-task-only dataset, thus no annotation is coordinate system sensitive.
+However, S3DIS is a segmentation-task-only dataset, and thus no annotation is coordinate system sensitive.

 ## Examples